This page may contain affiliate links. Learn More.

 We like to roast up a big pan of broccoli for dinner once in a while.
 We are trying to lose weight and always find that vegetable-only meals really help.
 If you have an air fryer, you can roast any vegetables with this wonderful air-fried vegetables with garlic bread seasoning mix recipe.
 And check out all these air fryer vegetable recipes for the air fryer too!

 Homemade pancakes or grandma’s old-fashioned biscuits make a wonderful meal with some fruit.
 You can also make a delicious homemade pizza for a meatless meal.
 Or if you want to make a freeze a bunch of meatless hot pockets, these pizza pockets are a real kid-pleaser too!

 My daycare kid’s favorite soup is this easy and inexpensive taco soup.
 My daughter, who is grown now, begs for it all the time still too.
 When I see teenagers around town that I kept as kids, they always mention my taco soup.
+And they love my Black Bean Quesadilla Recipe too.
 The cauliflower butternut squash soup is one of my very favorites.